 Because an emergency room error case falls under medical malpractice law, there are specific requirements for these situations.
-Before an attorney can file a claim in court, an emergency room errors attorney must prepare an Affidavit of Merit.
-The affidavit must contain a sworn statement from a doctor or other medical professional attesting that a review of the records indicates that medical negligence caused the injuries at issue in the case.
+Before an attorney can file a claim in court, an attorney familiar with emergency room errors must prepare an Affidavit of Merit.
+The affidavit must contain a sworn statement from a doctor or other medical professional attesting that a review of the records indicates malpractice caused the injuries at issue in the hospital negligence case.

 Some common examples of emergency room malpractice and hospital negligence may include: